Condition of Return Image

 Like Norman Mailer’s The Executioner’s SongCondition of Return has a protagonist who offers no defense for her crime, instead insisting the machinery of the state fry her in short order.
 This provides us with an intriguing turn by McCord, initially preoccupied only with hastening her fate, then coolly revealing her story when Thomas seemingly establishes an interest in her.

 The script by John Spare is bananas, or at least it is when the third act arrives.
 For the most part, though, it is a low-key drama that skillfully circles why Eve has committed such an act.
 It takes its time and uses some pretty smart action to move the plot and characters along.
 The cast and script work very well.
-Cain is good, ambitious, and empathetic, working under the constant hazard that he is becoming a kind of snake handler for fame and money rather than a healer.
+Cain is good, ambitious, and empathetic as Thomas, working under the constant hazard that he is becoming a kind of snake handler for fame and money rather than a healer.
 But each actor’s portrayal feels alive.

 “…determine if she is fit to stand trial for a massacre.”